abdiali9148/Big-Data-Processing/doc/Plan.md

 *   [ ] Working code in the `src/` folder.
 *   [ ] Note any relevant and interesting events that happened while you wrote the code.
-    *   e.g. what you learned, what didn't go according to plan.
 *   [ ] **Tag** the last commit in this phase `implemented` and push it to GitLab.